 So what is table service dining?

 For the most part, it’s what it sounds like – a classic restaurant experience where you’re seated at a table, are handed a menu, have your food brought to you by a server, and pay for your food at the table after you’re done eating.
 But, Disney being Disney, there are exceptions to that model.
-One notable exception is Be Our Guest at Magic Kingdom, which functions more like a quick service restaurant at breakfast (though you do need reservations) and like a table service restaurant at dinner.

 How many table service restaurants are there at Walt Disney World?

 It depends a little on what exactly you count, but there are over 100 table service restaurants at Walt Disney World.
 Changes do happen, and there are slow, but steady, changes to the table service line-up.
-While there are some stalwarts that have been at Disney World since the park opened, additions and closings happen all the time.
+While some stalwarts that have been at Disney World since the park opened, additions and closings happen all the time.

 Where are the table service restaurants located?